shrik3/rustubs/README.md

 - simply run `make`, you will get `bootdisk.iso`, which you can use to boot a bare metal
 - use `make qemu` to load and test the iso image with qemu

+**troubleshooting**
+- cargo xbuild hangs: try updating the default toolchain and rebuilding xbuild.
+- `ld (Gnu Binutils) <=2.39` do not support `--no-warn-rwx-segments` flag.
+If that's your case, remove it from the `LDFLAGS` in `Makefile`
+- `grub-mkrescue` fails if you don't have the `piglatin` locale available.
+  Either pick one locale you have, or remove the `--locale` option for `grub-mkrescue` in `Makefile`.
+(If you don't specify one locale, all will be installed, resulting in a unnecessarily huge image).

 ## Structure
 ```